curusarn/ctu-fit-mi-mpc/short-string-optimization/README.md

 # Short string optimization

 ## Introduction
-This solution implements SSO (small string optimization) where single pointer is used to store string (if it is short enough) or pointer pointing to allocated string (if it is too long) and flag that tells us if SSO is used.
+This solution implements SSO (short string optimization) where single pointer is used to store the string itself (if it is short enough) or pointer pointing to allocated string (if it is too long) and flag that tells us if SSO is used.

 It is important that 4 least significant bits in any pointer on x86 platform are always zero - I'm using one of them to store boolean value of "sso_flag".